-In October 2017 I left my academic job researching happiness and began cycling to Bhutan.
+In October 2017 I left my academic job researching happiness and began cycling to Bhutan, a country famed for its national focus on happiness.
 Ironically I wasn’t very happy in my job.
-I had grown dissatisfied and weary and I wanted to do something that felt more personally meaningful, would bring me more happiness, and also deepen my understanding of happiness.
-A journey to Bhutan on a bicycle was born.
+I had grown dissatisfied and weary and I wanted to do something that felt more meaningful to me, would bring me more happiness, and also deepen my understanding of happiness.
+A cycling journey to Bhutan began…

-I finally arrived in Bhutan on March 2019, 18 months after leaving my job.
-It was an epic journey focused around happiness and took me to 25 countries and I covered around 20,000kms by bicycle.
-I’ve written a book about that journey and you can help get it published via the crowdfund in this link.
+I eventually arrived in Bhutan on March 2019, 18 months after leaving my job.
+It was an epic journey focused around happiness and took me to 25 countries, covering around 20,000kms by bicycle.

-For now you can get a glimpse of the journey via links below to articles I wrote and some of the media coverage of the journey.
+You can get a glimpse of the journey via links below to blog articles I wrote and some of the media coverage of the journey.
 I am always happy to talk about my journey – media interviews, a public talk, or even over a coffee, so if you’re interested get in touch.

 Along the way I picked up some media attention for my journey.
-For example, The Times wrote a piece I November 2018 about my journey, and my Spanish got a real test when I encountered Mexican journalists earlier that year in August.
+For example, The Times wrote a piece in November 2018 about my journey just at the point when I was about to give up on my destination.
+My Spanish got a real test when I encountered Mexican journalists earlier that year in August.
 There were also a few other local and national news items along the way, as well as in Bhutan when I finally arrived there.

 Since I returned there have also been some other interesting pieces on the journey, such as on this BBC radio show called “People Fixing the World.”

-Below is a map of the route I took – it was not a direct route because on the way to the happiness capital of the world I wanted to pass through places that are just as inspiring when it comes to happiness and wellbeing – such as Costa Rica and Canada.
+Below is a map of the route I took – it was not a direct route because on the way to Bhutan I wanted to pass through places that are just as inspiring as Bhutan when it comes to happiness and wellbeing.
+Costa Rica and Canada, for example.
 An animation of my route can be found by clicking on the map.

-As I journeyed I wrote about my experiences and how they enriched my understanding of happiness.
-Most of the articles I wrote can be found here, but below are links to a few of the best:
+As I journeyed I wrote about my experiences and how they enriched my academic understanding of happiness.
+Most of the articles I wrote can be found here, but below are links to some of the best: